redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 For disconnected environments, override the default image repo `quay.io/testnetworkfunction` by setting the environment variable named `TNF_PARTNER_REPO` to the local repo.

 *Note*: Nodes have to be properly labeled (`role=partner`) for the partner pod to be started.
-## TODO

-* Create an OpenShift Operator for partner.yaml.
-This has very little merit for our use-case, but does align with the best practices Red Hat recommends.

 # local-test-infra

 Although any CNF Certification results should be generated using a proper CNF Certification cluster, there are times in which using a local emulator can greatly help with test development.
-As such, [local-test-infra](./local-test-infra) provides a very simple PUT and TPP containing the minimial requirements to peform test cases.
+As such, [local-test-infra](./local-test-infra) provides a very simple PUT, OT and TPP containing the minimial requirements to peform test cases.
 These can be used in conjunction with a local kind or [minikube](https://minikube.sigs.k8s.io/docs/) cluster to perform local test development.